The family behind the mission work

 ... and make disciples of all peoples ...

 As mission leader, Shimeles has always been concerned to leave his own comfort zone and accept new challenges as a ministry.
-So God made it very clear that the mission should be expanded further.
-Many different tribes have been reached by native Good News missionaries, including B. Oromos, Tigres and Somalis but also natural tribes, which are isolated in the south of Ethiopia from civilization, such.
+So God clearly showed that the mission should be further expanded.
+Many different tribes have been reached by local Good News missionaries, including B. Oromos, Tigres and Somalis but also natural tribes, which in the south in Ethiopia sheltered from civilization live, such.
 B. the Surma.
 As a result, people, Muslims, Coptic Orthodox Christians as well as animists came to the living faith in Jesus Christ.
-There were communities that grew and sent out their own missionaries.
-Thus, a network of communities emerged, to which the mission among the own compatriots became a heart concern.
+Communities were created that grew and sent out their own missionaries.
+Thus, a network of communities emerged, to which the mission became a heart concern among its own compatriots.
 This is how the evangelist project, the first pillar of the mission, was born.
-The church planting work noted that a group of people in Ethiopia were particularly neglected - the children.
+Through the church planting work, it was noticed that a group of people in Ethiopia were particularly neglected – the children.
 So we decided to set up a sponsorship project to give the most helpless ones a chance.
 In addition to the sponsored children, the third pillar of the mission was established, the aid to the poor, which cares especially about the old, handicapped and sick people of Ethiopia.
 In this way, the mission grew not only geographically, but also in the fields of activity.
-People from different tribes, ages and with different impairments should have the chance to start afresh through the gospel.
+People from different tribes, ages and disabilities should have the opportunity to start afresh through the gospel.

 ... and baptize them in the name of the Father, the Son and the Holy Spirit ...

 Baptism also includes the regular training of new converts.
-Because she came so quickly the first euphoria, but foreign teachings did not stay long outside the communities and became a serious danger.
-It is therefore very important for us as a missionary organization to train teachers in the communities who ensure a healthy teaching.
-In order to provide evangelists, Bible teachers and children's missionaries with a good biblical education, we built the Bible Center within seven years.
+Because she came so quickly the first euphoria, but foreign teachings did not stay long outside the communities and became a serious threat.
+Thus, as missionary work, it is very important for us to train teachers in the communities who provide a sound teaching.
+In order to provide evangelists, Bible teachers and children’s missionaries with a good biblical education, we built the Bible Center within seven years.
 This will enable us to train as a missionary work for many Ethiopian full-time servants.

 Without our circle of friends, working in Ethiopia would not be possible.
 Throughout Germany there are churches that carry our work with prayer and gifts.
-In addition, there are the many godparents who faithfully support godchildren, evangelists or poor people from the poor relief project.
-We are pleased that our circle of friends is growing steadily and would like to take this opportunity to thank you for the faithful prayers and gifts.
+Added to this are the many godparents who faithfully support godchildren, evangelists and poor people from the poor relief project.
+We are pleased that our circle of friends is growing steadily and would like to thank you for the faithful prayers and gifts.

 The family behind the mission work